zrlio/disni/README.md

 3. Run the server of the "read" example: java com.ibm.disni.examples.endpoints.read.JVerbsReadClient -a <Server IP Address>
 4. Run the client of the "read" example: java com.ibm.disni.examples.endpoints.read.JVerbsReadClient -a <Server IP Address>

-At the client, you should see an output similar to this:

-ReadClient::preparing read operation...
-ReadClient::read memory from server: This ReadClient::read memory from server: This is a ReadClient::read memory from server: This is a RDMA/ ReadClient::read memory from server: This is a RDMA/read ReadClient::read memory from server: This is a RDMA/read on st ReadClient::read memory from server: This is a RDMA/read on stag 95 ReadClient::read memory from server: This is a RDMA/read on stag 9558435 ReadClient::read memory from server: This is a RDMA/read on stag 95584356 !
-ReadClient::read memory from server: This is a RDMA/read on stag 95584356 !
-ReadClient::read memory from server: This is a RDMA/read on stag 95584356 !
-closing endpoint
-closing endpoint, done